Parental Relocation

 How does parental relocation work?

 Commonly, the distance that one parent desires to move would make the existing Order unreasonable to follow.
+Oregon and Washington dictate the procedures that must be followed when a parent attempts to relocate or, conversely, attempts to prevent the other parent from relocating.

-Related Reading: Relocation After Divorce
+In-Depth Reading: What You Need To Know About Relocation After Divorce

 Have Questions About Divorce?